2022 Trends in Programmatic Advertising Part 2: Monetizing Without IDs

 Welcome to our latest blog series, 2022 Trends in Programmatic Advertising.
 We’re meeting with industry experts and thought leaders to bring you insights on what’s ahead for 2022 and what’s shaking up the programmatic landscape.

 Today, we’re talking with Yue Wang [YW], Founder and CEO of Games Vessel, an app development company focusing on casual games development with more than 50 million installs, and Nils Breitmar [NB] Head of Revenue at Hornet, a queer social networking app boasting more than 35 million users.

 Big shifts are rocking the ad tech industry: major consolidations, changes to privacy laws, IDFA deprecation, and the continued impact of the COVID-19 pandemic, to name a few.
-How can publishers craft an effective monetization strategy in the wake of all this change?
+How can publishers craft the best app monetization strategy in the wake of all this change?
 Yue and Nils join us to talk about opportunities for publishers in the months ahead.

 What impact will the global pandemic (continue to) have on user behavior in 2022?

 [YW] In the short term, the pandemic has given gaming publishers a boost, because users are spending more time engaging with gaming apps.
 Whether a publisher’s monetization strategy is in-app purchase (IAP) or in-app advertising (IAA), in the long term, we need a flourishing economy in our main market.
 Unfortunately, this is currently blocked with the ongoing global pandemic.